Tottenham's Kane to have Bayern medical

 Bayern and Spurs agreed a deal worth more than 100m euros (£86.4m) for the 30-year-old on Thursday.

-The decision to move was left up to Kane, who is Tottenham's all-time top scorer with 280 goals in 435 appearances.
+The decision to move was then left up to Kane, who is Tottenham's all-time top scorer with 280 goals in 435 appearances.

 Kane had one year left on his contract and was unlikely to stay with the club.